**CONTENT WARNING: COARSE LANGUAGE**

 In cases of offensive music, movies and other forms of entertainment, what Christians ought to do is avoid it altogether.
 The only difference with SJ is the sacrilegious imagery happens to be more publicly visible in the form of a mall storefront.
 In the case of Sweet Jesus, the best thing we as Christians can do in cases such as this is to not give into their silly provocations, turn the other cheek and pray for them.

-As for my Christian readers, this issue also seems to prove to be a ridiculous distraction from the most important issues we as followers of Christ should concern ourselves with – like caring for the poor, helping our fellow neighbours and being living examples of the Gospel.
+As for my Christian readers, this issue also seems to prove to be a ridiculous distraction from the most important issues we as followers of Christ should concern ourselves with – like caring for the poor, helping our fellow neighbors and being living examples of the Gospel.
 If the owners refuse to change their name and image (which is very likely they won’t), let them all enjoy their pretentiously expensive desserts while we focus on more pressing matters that Jesus commanded us to take care of.

 Even in a culture that allows freedom of expression, the way words and symbols are used in communication really do matter.
 There is a difference between giving a name to bring honor versus naming something to desecrate, mock or trivialize.